DS2L/Proof-of-Phishing-Smart-Contracts/README.md

 To inspect:
 1. Open any contract folder named by address under `Ethereum_unlabelled_phishing_contracts/`.
 2. View the `tx_history` file inside.
-3. Compare `hash1` and `hash2` traces to understand behavioral differences.
+3. Compare `Testing transaction 1` and `Testing transaction 2` traces to understand behavioral differences.

 ## Additional Verification Notice:
 All phishing contract addresses listed in this repository have been manually verified on Etherscan, BscScan, PolygonScan, and SnowTrace (Avalanche C-Chain).